 National helplines and support

-- Childline advises children 24 hours a day and offers free confidential counselling – call 0800 1111 or chat 1-2-1 with a counsellor online via the website at www.childline.org.uk
+- Childline comforts, advises and protects children 24 hours a day and offers free confidential counselling – call 0800 1111 or chat 1-2-1 with a counsellor online via the website www.childline.org.uk

-- Step by Step is a Samaritans service that provides practical support and guidance to help school and college communities recover from a suspected or attempted suicide – visit their website at www.samaritans.org/your-community/samaritans-education/step-step for more information
+- Step by Step is a Samaritans service that provides practical support and guidance to help school and college communities prepare for, and recover from a suspected or attempted suicide visit www.samaritans.org/your-community/samaritans-education/step-step for more information

-- Young Minds can help if you are feeling worried or anxious regarding a range of issues including bereavement, self-harm, bullying, eating disorders and exam stress – visit their website at www.youngminds.org.uk for more information
+- Young Minds can help if you are feeling worried or anxious regarding a range of issues including bereavement, self-harm, bullying, eating disorders and exam stress.
+Visit their website www.youngminds.org.uk for more information.

-- parents and carers can get help and advice from the Young Minds parent helpline on 0808 802 5544 or through the website at www.youngminds.org.uk
+- Parents and carers can get help and advice around children’s mental health from the Young Minds parent helpline on 0808 802 5544 or through the website www.youngminds.org.uk

 - Child Bereavement UK supports families and educates professionals when a baby or child of any age dies or is dying, or when a child is facing bereavement – visit their website www.childbereavementuk.org